 Automotive Collision Technology Technician

-Toward this end the following guidelines are established: assist students to choose, prepare for, enter, and be gainfully employed in the automotive field; offer a program which emphasizes sound fundamentals while responding to the needs of this particular industry; and provide courses to meet current and specific needs of the student and this industry.
+The objective of the Automotive Collision Technology Technician program is to provide quality educational training designed to meet the current and future needs of the automotive collision industry.
+To accomplished this, the following guidelines are established: assist student to choose, prepare for, enter, and be gainfully employed in the automotive collision field; offer a program which emphasizes sound fundamentals while responding to the needs of this particular industry; provide course to meet current and specific needs of the student and this industry.

-The Automotive Collision Repair & Refinishing program provides students with the technical knowledge and skills for employment as collision and refinishing technicians in the auto body repair industry.
+The Automotive Collision Technology Technician program provides students with the technical knowledge and skills needed for employment as collision and refinishing technicians in the auto body repair industry.
 Instruction includes a combination of classroom theory and practical experience.
-This program is certified by the National Automotive Technical Education Foundation.
-Students are encouraged to join SkillsUSA and eligible students may be nominated by their teachers to join the National Vocational-Technical Honor Society.
+This program is certified by the National Automotive Technical Education Foundation (NATEF).
+Students are eligible to join SkillsUSA.

 - Metal Straightening and Aligning